mitechsrl/onit-cli/docs/MAIN.md

 For more info, [see here a complete example of config file](./ONIT-CONFIG-EXAMPLE-FILE.md)

 ## Common flags
+These flags can be applied to any command:

 `-h` Add this flag to any command to show help without actually running the command.